 12 Years a Slave (2013)

 "But dude, it's about slavery and it has all those scenes of people getting whipped!
 How can you NOT say it's great?"
 A movie isn't great simply because it has two or three devastating scenes- movies should be evaluated as a whole.
-And anyone can make a movie about pivotal points in history in which minorities overcame obstacles.
+And anyone can make a movie about pivotal points in history.
 And 12 Years a Slave is fine in its own right at these things, but there's nothing about it that warrants calling it landmark cinema.
 Ejiofor's performance isn't one I'll forget by year's end, but I can't say the same for the film as a whole.

 The Fourth Kind (2009)